prasanth1919/EiStudy_Rocket_Simulator/README.md

 Welcome to the Rocket Launch Simulator!
 This is a fun terminal-based simulation where you can experience launching a rocket into space, separating its stages, and reaching orbit.
 The simulation is real-time (or fast-forwarded if you're in a hurry!) and gives you updates on how your mission is going.

 Features
-Pre-Launch Checks: Make sure everything is ready for launch with a simple command.
++Pre-Launch Checks: Make sure everything is ready for launch with a simple command.
-Live Updates: See real-time updates on your rocket's fuel, altitude, speed, and stage.
++Live Updates: See real-time updates on your rocket's fuel, altitude, speed, and stage.
-Stage Separation: Watch as the rocket automatically separates stages every 50 km of altitude gain.
++Stage Separation: Watch as the rocket automatically separates stages every 50 km of altitude gain.
-Orbit Achievement: Celebrate when your rocket successfully reaches its target orbit!
++Orbit Achievement: Celebrate when your rocket successfully reaches its target orbit!
-Fast Forward: Skip the waiting by fast-forwarding through the simulation.
++Fast Forward: Skip the waiting by fast-forwarding through the simulation.
-Observer Notifications: Behind the scenes, the rocket sends updates to different observers (like a display and a logger).
++Observer Notifications: Behind the scenes, the rocket sends updates to different observers (like a display and a logger).

 Getting Started
 What You Need:
 Java 8 or higher installed on your machine.
 You can check if it's installed by running: